LiamM32/Eurovision_Condorcet/README.md

 ## Files
 Here are some files that can be modified to set parameters.
 * `populations.json`: Includes populations of countries.
 Like other files in this program, countries are written as ISO 3166-1 alpha-3 codes.
+* `voting-countries.json`: Specifies which countries are participating with their own national jury.
+Public votes may be from outside these countries, but they will be part of the _world_ vote, & automatically tagged `WLD`.
+Countries are written as ISO 3166-1 alpha-3 codes.

 An additional file will later be added to set the balance between public votes, jury votes, and a third group.